Are you ready to get a lot of traffic from your Twitter account?

-The fact is with enough high-quality followers, you have the potential of drawing a lot of traffic from Twitter right to your blog.
+The fact is with enough high-quality followers, you have the potential of drawing a lot of visitors from Twitter right to your blog.

 The aim of today’s post is namely to give you a glimpse over some of those other factors that matter.

-In the below paragraphs I have devised a list of five of the things I do to stay on top of my Twitter marketing aside from getting people to follow me.
+In the below paragraphs you can read a list of five of the things you should do to stay on top of Twitter.

 What a lot of folks tend to do is the minute they sign-up, they just become tweet and follow frenzy.
 Without having taking a minute to optimize their profile, they rush into following everyone they see and tweeting links.

 Chances are before following you back, people WILL look at your profile.
 And when they see an egg or some photo you found on the internet (it’s easy to distinguish between a real one) as your profile picture, they probably won’t look further.

 What is the morale here?

 Shooting and uploading a photo of you takes just a couple of minutes but the effect is big.
 One thing to remember is to not make the photo too small.
 I myself have the tendency of clicking on the avatars to see them in bigger size.